Positive Institutions: Organizations, Laws, and Policies

 Date Written: February 20, 2016

-We analyze how positive institutions in the form of organizations, laws, and policies can help foster human flourishing and thriving.
-We provide five examples of positive institutions to illustrate the important role that institutions can play in facilitating positive psychological outcomes by positively changing individual preferences and values.
-First, we analyze how to apply positive psychology to redesign law firm cultures to enable law firms’ attorneys, clients, and communities to flourish and thrive.
-Second, we investigate how to apply positive psychology to redesign law schools to empower law students, law professors, and other law school constituencies to flourish and thrive.
-Third, we demonstrate how to apply positive psychology to foster innovation, creativity, and entrepreneurship in individuals, organizations, and societies.
-Fourth, we identify some complexities, due to people’s cognitive and emotional tendencies, of utilizing subjective well-being measures in a wide range of domains to evaluate the impacts of laws and policies.
-Finally, we develop implications from positive psychology about how and what governments and others can do to support individuals, communities, and societies to flourish and thrive.
-Our overarching goal is to provoke thoughtful discussion about positive psychology’s role in developing institutions in the form of organizations, laws, and policies that help individuals, communities, and societies to flourish and thrive.
+We analyze how institutions in the form of organizations, laws, and policies can help foster human flourishing, and provide examples of the role that institutions can play by changing individual preferences and values.
+First, we analyze how to apply positive psychology to redesign law firm cultures to enable attorneys, clients, and communities to thrive.
+Second, we investigate how to empower law students, law professors, and other law school constituencies.
+Third, we demonstrate how to apply positive psychology to foster innovation, creativity, and entrepreneurship.
+Fourth, we identify some complexities of utilizing subjective well-being measures to evaluate the impacts of laws and policies.
+Finally, we develop implications from positive psychology about what governments and others can do to support individuals, communities, and societies to thrive.
+Our goal is to provoke discussion about positive psychology’s role in developing institutions in the form of organizations, laws, and policies that help individuals, communities, and societies.

 Keywords: Positive Institutions, Positive Law Firms, Positive Law Schools, Innovation, Creativity, Entrepreneurship, Social Architecture, Policy Subjective Well-Being Measures, Positive Parentonomics, Mindfulness, Thinking Architecture, Learning Architecture, Thinking Games